ingra-ai/ingra/README.md

 Bakabit Portal is designed to help you curate and manage functions or workflows that can be used to create your own personal assistant suite tailored to your needs.
 Our goal is to make these functions freely available for everyone, enabling a community-driven approach to personal assistant development.

+Basically;
+1. Login and go to /marketplace and find some useful curated functions for you.
+2. At /overview, you can find links to your openapi.json or swagger to test it on the web.
+3. Generate API key for `x-api-key` header on your chatgpt actions
+3. Paste JSON to your own chatgpt plugins actions

 ## Tech Stack

 The project leverages a modern tech stack for optimal performance and scalability: